Nilupa-Illangarathna/Wheels-on-Demand-vehicle-rental/README.md

+# Homepage:
-- **Homepage**: Features a homepage with a page view functionality to navigate between different sections.
+### Features a homepage with a page view functionality to navigate between different sections.
-- **App Drawer**: Provides users with an app drawer for easy navigation within the application.
--
-## Applications

-### Customer Application
+## Customer Application

 The customer application allows users to browse available vehicles, view details, and rent vehicles for their desired duration.

-### Retailer Application
+## Retailer Application

 The retailer application provides functionalities for retailers to manage their vehicle inventory, add new vehicles, and track rentals.